 While it’s true that modern smartphones can compare to mid-range PCs that constitute the majority of nodes on a typical blockchain, we have to admit that the bulk of mobile devices on the market do not have enough power to support the adequate functioning of a blockchain.

 On top of that, battery capacity would introduce another bottleneck, as constant connectivity and processing operations would eat up a smartphone’s energy in no time.

 Secure & Immutable

 Each block of data that gets onto a blockchain is verified by all nodes participating in the blockchain.
 A timestamp and encryption of each new piece of data make the blockchain database immune to hacks.

-Surely, data immutability could find its use in mobile solutions, but prolonged verification of transactions would render the whole shenanigans pointless.
-Besides, many models of smartphones offer biometric authentication nowadays — already self-sufficient security measure.
+Surely, data immutability could find its use in mobile solutions, but prolonged verification would render the whole shenanigans pointless.
+Besides, many models of smartphones offer biometric authentication nowadays — already a self-sufficient security measure.